 It’s also telling that so many companies that have a commercial interest in selling the flag, in all its forms, have halted those sales.

-It’s telling that politicians are competing to decry the Confederate flag flying above South Carolina’s capitol.
+It’s telling that politicians are currently competing to decry the Confederate flag flying above South Carolina’s capitol.

 It’s telling that they’re competing to decry the Confederate flag in general.

-It’s in those incremental changes that history’s arc will likely, after this period of productive whiplash, go back to bending.
-If the Confederate flag is to be “removed,” in any comprehensive way, from American infrastructures if not from American memories, the removal will have to contend not just with the flags that fly over state capitols, or with the images stamped onto government-issued license plates.
+It’s in those incremental changes that history’s arc will likely, after this period of productive haste, go back to bending.
+Because if the Confederate flag is to be “removed,” in any comprehensive way, from American infrastructures if not from American memories, the removal will have to contend not just with the flags that fly over state capitols, or with the images stamped onto government-issued license plates.
 It will also have to contend with Johnny Knoxville, with Lynyrd Skynyrd, with Tom Petty, with Kanye West—with all the flags and non-flags that, while they are no longer available for purchase at Walmart and Sears, remain available across the Internet.
-It will have to contend with the places that insist, contra history and common sense, that a flag is just a flag.
-And that history—even, and especially, history—can’t be painful in the present.
+It will have to contend with the places that assume, against all common sense, that a flag is just a flag.
+And with people who insist that history, living as it does in the past, isn’t still extremely painful in the present.